 You have chosen to send your child to Topeka Collegiate because you believe in their potential and in the high quality of education we offer here.
-Beyond education in the classroom, Topeka Collegiate values our independent school autonomy and agility, and we promote the support of our school community through giving back.
-To that end we offer two distinct opportunities each year for parents, family, and friends to demonstrate the gift of philanthropy to our students and to our community.
+Beyond education in the classroom, Topeka Collegiate values our independent school autonomy and agility, and we encourage the support of our school community through philanthropy.

 Philanthropy at Topeka Collegiate primarily focuses on the Annual Fund in the fall and the Celebration Auction in the spring.
-All families are invited to support both fundraisers at a meaningful level for their family.
+All families are invited to support both fundraisers at a meaningful level for their families.